Planning to hire employees in India? Here’s a quick guide

 • Prepare any resources: A written description of company policies, a handbook about the company’s culture, and access to an employee directory will be helpful when welcoming new employees.

 • Schedule meet-and-greets: Provide names and job titles of everyone the new hire will be working with, and coordinate introductions.
-This is especially important for remote work!
+This is especially important for a global team.

-If you’re using an EOR, they’ll manage most of this for you, including document collection, payroll setup, and compliance, so your new hires are ready to hit the ground running.
+If you’re using an EOR, it may offer guidance to manage most of this, including document collection, payroll setup, and compliance support, so the local hires integrate seamlessly.

 Key employment laws and requirements in India